google/ioweb2015/README.md

 or the front-end is built.
 It merely changes a variable values, which the app takes into account when rendering a page or responding to a request.

+Running in `stage` or `prod` requires real credentials when accessing external services.
+You'll need to run a one-off `gulp decrypt` which will decrypt a service account private key.

 You can also use GAE dev appserver by running `gulp serve:gae`.
 This is closer to what we're using in our webapp environment but a bit slower on startup.
 You'll need `gcloud` tool and `app` component to do this.